The constructive inverse Galois problem via Hilbert modular forms: realizing the transitive group 17T7: Abstract

 \section{Abstract}

-We prove that the transitive permutation group \textsf{17T7}, isomorphic to a split extension of $C_2$ by $\PSL_2(\F_{16})$, is a Galois group over the rationals.
-The group arises from the field of definition of the $2$-torsion on an abelian fourfold with real multiplication defined over a real quadratic field.
-We find such fourfolds using Hilbert modular forms.
-Finally, building upon work of Demb\'el\'e, we show how to conjecturally reconstruct a period matrix for an abelian variety attached to a Hilbert modular form; we then use this to exhibit an explicit degree $17$ polynomial with Galois group \textsf{17T7}.
+We show how Hilbert modular forms can be used in the constructive inverse Galois problem over the rationals.
+In particular, we prove that the transitive permutation group \textsf{17T7}, isomorphic to a split extension of $C_2$ by $\PSL_2(\F_{16})$, is a Galois group over the rationals and exhibit an explicit degree $17$ polynomial with this Galois group.
+The group arises from the field of definition of the $2$-torsion on an abelian fourfold with real multiplication defined over a real quadratic field; we find such a fourfold attached to a Hilbert modular form.
+Building upon work of Demb\'el\'e, we describe a method for reconstructing a period matrix attached to a Hilbert modular form, and we use it to construct the $2$-isogeny polynomial.
+We also rigorously identify the relevant fourfold as the Jacobian of a genus $4$ Shimura curve and compute explicit equations for this curve.